meilisearch/documentation/reference/api/tasks.md

 curl -X GET 'http://localhost:7700/tasks?limit=2&from=8
 ```

-You have reached the final page when the returned value of `next` is `null`.
+When the returned value of `next` is `null`, you have reached the final page of results.

 ### Example